 Graduate Certificate in Philippine Studies

-The Graduate Certificate in Philippine Studies offers a structured way for graduate students and those seeking specialization for professional or research development to acquire expertise on Philippine and Filipino histories, cultures, economies, and politics.
-The objective of the certificate is to provide recognition of this expertise and to encourage further study on the Philippines.
-With a wide variety of courses crosscutting many disciplines and departments, students can tailor the certificate program to meet their academic and career goals.
+The Graduate Certificate Program in Philippine Studies, offered by the Asian Studies Program, affords a structured way for graduate and professional students to gain cutting-edge knowledge of the Philippine HISTORY, POLITICS and CULTURE, augment their major field of study, and enhance future employment opportunities.
+With a wide variety of courses crosscutting many disciplines, students can tailor the certificate program to meet their academic and career goals.

 Who is Eligible to Apply?

 Students currently enrolled in any Master’s, Doctoral, or Professional degree program at the University of Hawaiʻi at Mānoa who would like to add a specialized and interdisciplinary dimension on the Philippines to their studies.

 Working with a designated academic advisor, students in the Graduate Certification for Philippine Studies Program will complete eighteen credit hours of approved coursework on the Philippines at the University of Hawaiʻi at Mānoa, to include:

 - Fifteen (15) credits (usually five courses) from at least two major divisions (social sciences, humanities, or arts) with no more than nine credits in a single discipline.
 Students should get a grade of B or higher for their courses to count.
 Please see attached list of approved courses.